litehelpers/cordova-sqlite-evmax-ext-workers-legacy-build-free/README.md

 **WARNING:** The new "default" location value is *NOT* the same as the old default location and would break an upgrade for an app that was using the old default value (0) on iOS.

 **WARNING 2:** As described above: by default this plugin uses a non-standard [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) implementation on Android.
 In case an application access the **same** database using multiple plugins there is a risk of data corruption ref: [litehelpers/Cordova-sqlite-storage#626](https://github.com/litehelpers/Cordova-sqlite-storage/issues/626)) as described in <http://ericsink.com/entries/multiple_sqlite_problem.html> and <https://www.sqlite.org/howtocorrupt.html>.
-The workaround is to use the `androidDatabaseImplementation: 2` setting as described in the **Android sqlite implementation** section below.

 **MAY BE DEPRECATED IN THE FUTURE:** To specify a different location (affects iOS *only*):